 Take for example, Instagram – one of the most popular social platforms with the millennial and GenZ audience.

-60% of Instagram users admit that they discover new brands on the platform more than anywhere else.
+60% of Instagram users admit that they discover new brands on the platform more than anywhere else and 90% of Instagram users follow a business account.
 Hence, your brand’s online presence is very important and getting your marketing right on social media platforms is the key to gain it.

 Here’s what you can do by having a strong brand presence on social media: